-- Based on the analyses performed in Huang et al. (2014), a limited number of scenarios were analyzed to understand possible levee failure mechanisms, such as scouring depths of 0.5 and 1.5 m, as well as discrete combination of flood side and protected side water levels.
-For the purpose of risk assessment (as discussed later in the text), a more in-depth analysis of levee stability with respect to variations of the parameters is - required.
-First, we analyzed the stabilities of the slope and retaining wall of the Chiuliao 1st Levee with respect to wide parameter ranges.
+Based on the analyses performed in Huang et al. (2014), a limited number of scenarios (limited scouring depths (SD) and water levels) were analyzed to understand possible levee failure mechanisms.
+For the purpose of risk assessment (as discussed later in the text), a more in-depth analysis of levee stability with respect to variations of the parameters is required.
+First, we analyzed the stability of the slope and retaining wall of the Chiuliao First Levee within possible range of parameter values.
 The drainage and clog conditions on the protected and flood sides of the levee determine whether their water levels are the same.
-A difference between these two water levels results in seepage conditions in the levee.
-The distributions of the pore water pressure inside the levee and along the - impervious boundary at the bottom of the retaining wall are required for the analysis of retaining wall stability.
+A difference between these two water levels results in steady seepage conditions in the levee, because the backfill material is mostly gravel or sandy material.
+Capillary effect above the seepage line inside the levee was also not considered in the analysis.
+The distributions of the pore water pressure inside the levee and along the impervious boundary at the bottom of the retaining wall are required for the analysis of retaining wall stability.
 To perform slope stability analysis coupled with seepage analysis, the software products Slope/W and Seep/W in the GeoStudio suite were employed.
-Further, the slope safety factor was determined by using Spencer's method.
+Furthermore, the slope safety factor was determined by using Spencer's method.

 An illustration of the retaining wall is shown in Fig. 3 (Huang et al., 2014).
 The forces acting on the retaining wall include the active force from the levee backfill and the passive force from the backfill material on the flood side of the levee.
-It was assumed that the passive force from the backfill still remain unchanged at the flood side for less conservative analysis.
+It was assumed that the passive force from the backfill still remains unchanged at the flood side for a less conservative analysis.
 However, this passive force might decrease when the water level starts to rise with increasing scouring depths.
 There are also pore water pressures acting on the retaining wall from both sides.
-As mentioned in the previous paragraph, the uplift force due to the pore water pressure at the bottom of the retaining wall could 5 also reduce the stability of the retaining wall and thus result in the failure of the levee, so in the sliding and overturning failure analyses, these uplift forces were also included.
+As mentioned in the previous paragraph, the uplift force due to the pore water pressure at the bottom of the retaining wall.
+Therefore, these uplift forces were also considered in the retaining wall sliding and overturning failure analyses.